Toyota Proace review

 What's the verdict?

-There’s much to recommend the Proace if you don’t need a van that’s all about out-and-out carrying capacity.
+There’s much to recommend the Proace if you don’t need a van that’s all about out-and-out carrying capacity or maximum luxury.
 It practically drips with fitness for purpose, it’s wieldy, unintimidating, and easy to drive.

-Whether you choose the Toyota, or one of its many Frenchglish relatives will likely come down to brand loyalty or the closest dealership, but that only serves to demonstrate you pretty much can’t go wrong.
+Whether you choose the Toyota, or one of its many Frenglish relatives, will likely come down to brand loyalty or the closest dealership.
+But that only serves to demonstrate you pretty much can’t go wrong.
+Oh, and the Toyota gets the longest warranty.